cncf/people/README.md

     }
 ```

-## Images

-Upload your headshot image to the `/images/` directory with a filename made up of your name.
-Images should be at least 500x500px, 72dpi, and should be in JPG format with file size less than 100kB.

-## Team Management

-Also within this repo is a YAML file used by our [automation tooling](https://github.com/electron/sheriff) to help us manage access to resources for teams.
-This tooling takes advantage of data in [people.json](people.json) such as the `email` and `slack_id` fields.
-This will allow us to add maintainers to different properties only using their GitHub handle.

 - To find your Slack ID for the CNCF slack, please follow this [guide](https://slack.com/intl/en-ie/help/articles/221769328-Locate-your-Slack-URL-or-ID)
 - When adding your email, please follow the same format used within [devstats](https://github.com/cncf/devstats):

   ```shell
   email!address.xyz
   ```

+## Images

+Upload your headshot image to the `/images/` directory with a filename made up of your name.
+Images should be at least 500x500px, 72dpi, and should be in JPG format with file size less than 100kB.